synopse/mORMot2/res/static/libdeflate/README.md

 - `libdeflate_malloc/free` defined as exported symbols to redirect to the pascal MM;
 - simple per-target compilation scripts (no complex make files) dedicated to FPC and Delphi static linking using the [FpcUpDeluxe cross-compilers](https://github.com/LongDirtyAnimAlf/fpcupdeluxe/releases).

 This source code is included as reference.
-Please don't try to compile the static files by yourself, but download them from the latest https://github.com/synopse/mORMot2/releases
+Please don't try to compile the static files by yourself, but download them from the latest https://github.com/synopse/mORMot2/releases or https://synopse.info/files/mormot2static.7z

 # Overview